ibrahim0891/cv-builder/README.md

 ## About the project.
 This is a cv builder web application.
-User can input their detail information which are required for a resume. at the last page and cv will be created and user can download the pdf in one click.
+User can input their detail information which are required for a resume. at the last page an cv will be created and user can download the pdf in one click.

 ## Technology used.